 Traditional humidifiers have a dirty secret: the water tank is a breeding ground for bacteria and mold.
 If you do not clean it rigorously every few days, you are misting contaminated water into the air you breathe.
 The Canopy humidifier was designed from the ground up to solve this problem.

-At $150, the Canopy costs more than the Levoit LV600S ($90) and has a smaller tank.
-But its hygiene-first design — UV light, dishwasher-safe components, and evaporative technology — makes it the cleanest humidifier we have tested.
+At $120, the Canopy Bedside Humidifier 2.0 costs more than the Levoit LV600S ($110) and has a smaller tank.
+But its hygiene-first design — UV light, dishwasher-safe components, evaporative technology, plus a built-in reading light and white noise machine — makes it the cleanest and most bedroom-friendly humidifier we have tested.

 The Anti-Mold Design